leemaHmaid/Double-Descent/README.md

 The results are visualized using plots that show the test error as a function of training set size for different regularization strengths.
 These plots help to illustrate the double descent phenomenon and the impact of regularization on model performance.

-Contributing

-Contributions are welcome!
-Please follow these steps:

-Fork the repository.
-Create a new branch (git checkout -b feature/your-feature-name).
-Commit your changes (git commit -am 'Add new feature').
-Push to the branch (git push origin feature/your-feature-name).
-Create a new Pull Request.